Stormancer/plugins/src/Stormancer.Plugins/Party/Stormancer.Server.Plugins.Party/docs/Readme.md

-﻿#Parties

-This plugin adds player parties related features to a Stormancer application.
+﻿This module adds player parties related features to a Stormancer application.
 It contains a Server application plugin (the [Nuget package](https://www.nuget.org/packages/Stormancer.Server.Plugins.Party)), and a C++ client plugin ([Party.hpp](https://raw.githubusercontent.com/Stormancer/plugins/develop/src/Stormancer.Plugins/Party/cpp/Party.hpp)).

 A player party is a group any player can create, which can be joined by other players afterward.
 A gamefinder is set as part of the party creation parameters and can be changed afterwards.
 When all members of a party are in the ready state (set by calling `PartyApi::updatePlayerStatus`), the selected gamefinder is executed, with the current party data (including party settings, member list and member data) as argument.